Topeka State Hospital: Closure

 The historic center building and several others were demolished in June 2010.

 Cemetery

-The cemetery occupies a 2.8-acre plot on the northeast corner of the old Topeka State Hospital grounds; it contains the bodies of patients buried there over a 75-year period.
-The cemetery, which measures about 150 yards by 50 yards and is about 100 yards west of the 100 block of N.W.
+The cemetery occupies a 2.8-acre plot on the northeast corner of the old Topeka State Hospital grounds.
+It contains the bodies of patients buried there over a 75-year period.
+The cemetery measures about 150 yards by 50 yards, and is about 100 yards west of the 100 block of N.W.
 MacVicar, was assigned to the Kansas Department of Administration after the hospital closed.

 Of the 1,157 graves there, only 16 have headstones.
 During the 1999/2000 session, the Kansas Legislature authorized construction of a memorial for people buried in the cemetery, including a plaque identifying the memorial, fencing to go around the cemetery and the inscription of the names of the dead.